-Enter the secondary annuity market and structure settlement buyers.
-A secondary market was created when, structured settlement buying companies emerged as a solution to that particular group of settlement owner’s problem.
+Enter the secondary annuity market and structured settlement buyers.
+A secondary market was created when structured settlement buying companies emerged as a solution to that particular group of settlement owner’s problems.

 Settlement buyers offer settlement owners immediate cash in exchange for selling future payments the owner is slated to receive.
 When a secondary market transaction occurs, instead of getting the future payments, the buyer is the recipient of the payments and the former owner gets a lump sum from the buyer.

 The process of selling settlement payments is different from the buying company versus the original settlement owner.